serde-rs/serde-rs.github.io/_src/deserialize-struct.md

 # fn main() {}
 ```

-Deserializing a struct is somewhat more complicated than [deserializing a
+Deserializing a struct is somewhat more complicated than [deserializing a map]
-map](deserialize-map.md) in order to avoid allocating a String to hold the field
+in order to avoid allocating a String to hold the field names.
+Instead there is
-names.
-Instead there is a `Field` enum which is deserialized from a `&str`.
+a `Field` enum which is deserialized from a `&str`.

+[deserializing a map]: deserialize-map.md

 The implementation supports two possible ways that a struct may be represented
 by a data format: as a seq like in Postcard, and as a map like in JSON.